 One of the most important reasons for hiring an experienced law firm to handle your estate planning and asset protection issues is to avoid violating what are known as Fraudulent Conveyance Laws (FCL).

-Under Fraudulent Conveyance Laws, if it is determined that you transferred assets in order to avoid payment of a judgment against you, the transfer will be considered void.
-There are two types of fraud under the law: explicit fraud and constructive fraud.
+Under Fraudulent Conveyance Laws, if it is determined that you transferred assets to avoid payment of a judgment against you, the transfer will be considered void.
+There are two types of fraud under the law: explicit and constructive.

 Explicit fraud refers to an individual transferring assets with the knowledge that an existing creditor will seek to attach those assets in a lawsuit.